 This section presents the accumulation of maximum noise level metrics for an AEDT analysis.
-Once the maximum noise level from each flight path segment due to fixed-wing aircraft operations (Sections 4.6.3.1 and 4.6.3.2), and helicopter operations (Sections 4.6.3.3 and 4.6.3.4) are computed, the n{seg} Number of segments in the three-dimensional flight path.
+Once the maximum noise level from each flight path segment due to fixed-wing aircraft operations (Sections 4.6.3.1 and 4.6.3.2), and helicopter operations (Sections 4.6.3.3 and 4.6.3.4) are computed, the maximum noise level at a receptor location can be computed through the analysis of all the individual flight path segment noise contributions at a receptor in an AEDT study.